What to Do in September in and around Nice – 2025

 Bellet Winery Shuttle – Every Saturday in September, Nice runs a special shuttle bus that does a continuous loop of Bellet wineries for the cost of a regular bus ticket!

-Free Swing Dancing – Every Sunday in September from 6pm-8:30, the Place Palais de Justice in Old Nice turns into an open-air dance floor!
-Swingin’Nice brings the music and the dancers show up and strut their stuff, and there are some pretty impressive pairs.
+Free Swing Dancing – Every Sunday in September from 6pm-8:30, strut your stuff or just watch!
+Its either in front of the Gare du Sud (Sept 7 & 14, tram stop Liberation) or in the old town at Place Palais de Justice in Old Nice (Sept 21, tram stop Opera).
+Swingin’Nice brings the music, and the dancers bring the mojo… from beginners to pros.
 If you’re not up twirling, then just have a drink and watch from one of the surrounding bar terraces.
-Tram stop Opera

 Fete de Sainte Fleur in Old Nice – FREE – Last weekend of September… The patron saint of florists (of course) is honored with a wandering floral fashion show made with over 6500 blooms, and wandering musicians.